 Skip to content

-Article: Raw chicken and APN in dogs: what are the risks?
+Article: Raw chicken and APN in dogs: What are the risks?

 Dog

-Raw chicken and APN in dogs: what are the risks?
+Raw chicken and APN in dogs: What are the risks?

 We have received many enquiries from our customers recently following up some research from Melbourne University regarding potential risks of feeding raw chicken to dogs.